Umm-Al-Qura calendar

 Qurbani Rules for Children

-It is important to specify the person’s name on whose behalf the slaughter is being done.
+If you want to include others in your sacrifice or are carrying Qurbani out on someone else’s behalf, then the Qurbani rules state that you must specify the names of those you are doing the sacrifice for.
 An individual can appoint another person to perform Qurbani on their behalf.
 However, at the time of Qurbani, the slaughterer should make an intention to do it on behalf of those participating in the sacrifice and mention their names.

 Qurbani Distribution Rules

-Qurbani meat is divided into three parts for distribution in the light of the Quran and Sunnah.
+In the Quran there are specific Qurbani distribution rules that must be followed to make a sacrifice valid and allow Muslims to follow Sunnah.
+This is to divide the meat into three parts.
 One part is kept by the person making the sacrifice, the second portion is gifted to friends, and the third part is distributed amongst people experiencing poverty and the needy.
 Allah (SWT) says in the Quran:

 “So eat of them and feed the miserable and poor.”
 [22:28]

-The Qurbani animal should be a Halal animal permissible for slaughter in Islam.
+The Qurbani sacrifice rules for animals state that they should be a Halal animal, so that they meet the requirements for slaughter in Islam.
 Another condition is that the person offering the sacrifice should have ownership of the Qurbani.
 Besides this, there are rules regarding the timing, age, and health of the sacrificial animal.

 Timing:

-Qurbani must be offered between the Eid prayer on the first day and the sunset on the last day of Eid-al-Adha.
+Qurbani must be offered between the Eid prayer on the first day and the sunset on the last day of Eid ul-Adha.
+This means that the sacrifice is valid from on the 10th, 11th and 12th of Dhul Hijjah.
+Any sacrifice after this is not valid for Qurbani.

 Age and shares: